 If you love bibimbap but are short on time (and don't like eggs), you will love this dish.
 It's a Korean Cauliflower Rice / aka Paleo Bibimbap lookalike that is actually a "Busy Person's Bibimbap" dish for busy people who love traditional bibimbap, but don't have time for chopping a bunch of veggies.

-No matter what you call it, it's deliciously addictive and super simple--you will for sure want to add it to your recipe rotation!
+No matter what you call it, it's so delicious and super simple--you will for sure want to add it to your recipe rotation!

 This summer, while visiting back home, I reconnected with a dear friend.

 Her husband is Korean and when he made us bibimbap, our family had a new favourite food.